renatolond/blog/_posts/2018-07-13-running-a-mastodon-instance-using-archlinux.md

 git clone https://github.com/tootsuite/mastodon.git live
 ```

 Now, it's highly recommended to run a stable release.
+Why?
+Stable releases are bundles of finished features, if you're running an instance for day-to-day use, they are the most recommended for being the less likely to have breaking bugs.

-That means the latest on [tootsuite's releases](https://github.com/tootsuite/mastodon/releases/){:target="_blank"}.
+The stable release is the latest on [tootsuite's releases](https://github.com/tootsuite/mastodon/releases/){:target="_blank"} without any "rc".
 At the time of writing the latest one is `v2.4.3`.
 With that in mind, we will do:

 ```